handelsg/HSG_Portfolio/README.md

 # HSG_Portfolio
-Projeto HSG Portfolio!
-Este repositório reúne minha trajetoria no mundo da tecnologia!!  🤓☝🏻 💡
+HSG Portfolio Project!
+This repository brings together my career in the world of technology!!  🤓☝🏻 💡